-History and tradition are not the only things putting this beautiful village on the map, the Salamander Resort and Spa in Middleburg is paving the way for diverse entrepreneurship by offering luxury accommodations and unparalleled experiences.
+History and tradition are not the only things putting this beautiful village on the map, the Salamander Middleburg is paving the way for diverse entrepreneurship by offering luxury accommodations and unparalleled experiences.
+The resort is host to an annual culinary extravaganza with top talent that can be compared to the famed Aspen Classic, The Family Reunion presented by Kwame Onwuachi.
 This Forbes five-star resort is the only one of its kind to be owned by a black woman in the United States.
 Sheila Johnson is an American businesswoman who co-founded Black Entertainment Television (BET).
 Johnson brought Salamander Resort to life with the vision of a timeless destination with artfully designed facilities.
 All 340-acres of the resort are designed to provide its guests with the utmost lavish experience.
 Perfect for a bachelorette weekend, a family outing and everything in between, consider putting down Salamander Resort and Spa as a stop on your Weekend Guide to Visiting Middleburg.

 For your Weekend Visiting Middleburg, you won’t want to miss out on the fine dining that Loudon County has to offer.
-The Goodstone Inn & Restaurant — named one of the 100 best restaurants in America by OpenTable and one of the 100 best wine restaurants by Wine Enthusiast Magazine — is a highly-awarded and well-loved slice of Virginia Hunt & Wine Country.
+The Goodstone Inn & Restauarant which was named one of the 100 best restaurants in America by OpenTable and one of the 100 best wine restaurants by Wine Enthusiast Magazine, is a highly-awarded and well-loved slice of Virginia Hunt & Wine Country.
 The luxe country inn offers a culinary experience that draws from its 265 acres of farmland for both atmospheric inspiration and farm-to-table ingredients.

 Where to Shop in Middleburg